 Telephone phrasal verbs are essential for everyday conversations, especially in business settings.
-Knowing how to use them effectively helps in communicating clearly and efficiently on the phone.
-This reference covers the most useful telephone phrasal verbs and their meanings, including “break up,” “call back,” and “cut off.”
+Knowing how to use them effectively helps you communicate clearly and efficiently on the phone.
+This lesson covers the most useful telephone phrasal verbs and their meanings, including break up, call back, and cut off.
+You will also learn how to apply these phrasal verbs in different contexts so you can handle phone calls naturally and improve your phone conversation skills.

-List of Phrasal Verbs for Telephone Conversation
+List of Telephone Phrasal Verbs

-- Break – up
+- Break up

 - Call back